Diksha20Kam/Agentic-Rag/README.md

 ### ✅ Prerequisites
 - Python 3.12+
-- LangFlow API access token
+- Get your token to interact with the LangFlow API.

 ### 🔧 Installation